gnugat/redaktilo/doc/use-cases/04-php-source-code-edition.md

 As you can see it's easier to read and understand than the original token parsing (plus the whole Reflection thing has been dropped).

-**Note**: `LineEditor` is only one kind of editor, Redaktilo can be extended to provide a `PhpEditor` which could use PHP token internally.

 ## Advised readings

 * [Use cases introduction](01-introduction.md)